Top tips for writing the perfect business requirements document

-Come to stakeholder meetings prepared with questions and even answers.
+Come to stakeholder meetings prepared with questions for others and even suggested answers.
 The right questions are often enough to get the ball rolling, but if the team is struggling to find an answer, propose one yourself.
-Offering options can get the group brainstorming and thinking through the problem more strategically.
+Offering options can get the group brainstorming and think through the problem more strategically.

 2. Use clear language without jargon

 Requirements documents are often long and text-heavy.
 To prevent confusion or misinterpretations, use clear language without jargon.
-Keep in mind that multiple stakeholders will be using this document, and not all of them will be technically-minded.
+Keep in mind that multiple stakeholders will use this document, and not all of them will be technically minded.
 By keeping your language clear, you can ensure everyone can understand it.